Overview#

 The CGNS Mid-Level Library document contains complete descriptions and usage instructions for all mid-level routines.
 All calls are provided in both C and Fortran.

-End Users The end user is the practitioner of CFD who generates the grids, runs the flow codes and/or analyzes the results.
+The end user is the practitioner of CFD who generates the grids, runs the flow codes and/or analyzes the results.
 For this user, a scan of this Overview document will sufficiently explain the overall workings of the system.
-This includes end user responsibilities for matters not governed by CGNS, such as the maintenance of files and directories.
-The end user will also find useful the User’s Guide to CGNS, as well as those portions of the SIDS which deal with standard data names.
+This includes end-user responsibilities for matters not governed by CGNS, such as maintaining files and directories.
+The end user will also find helpful the User’s Guide to CGNS, as well as those portions of the SIDS which deal with standard data names.
 The AIAA papers listed above may also be useful if more details about the capabilities of CGNS are desired.

 Applications code developers wishing to read or write data that isn’t supported by the Mid-Level Library, will need to use the CGIO low-level routines to access the underlying database manager directly.
 The CGIO User’s Guide documents these routines in detail.

-CGNS System Developers CGNS System development can be kept somewhat compartmentalized.
+CGNS System development can be kept somewhat compartmentalized.
 Developers responsible for the maintenance or building of supplements to the ADF Core, need not concern themselves with documentation other than the ADF User Guide.
-(Development and maintenance of HDF5 is under the purview of NCSA, so has no relevance here.)
+(Development and maintenance of HDF5 is under the purview of The HDF Group, so has no relevance here.)
 System developers wishing to add to the CGNS Mid-Level Library will need all the documents.
-Theoretical developments, such as extensions to the SIDS, may possibly be undertaken with a knowledge of the SIDS alone, but such contributions must also be added to the SIDS File Mapping before they can be implemented.
+Theoretical developments, such as extensions to the SIDS, may possibly be undertaken with a knowledge of the SIDS alone, but such contributions must also be added to the SIDS File Mapping Manual before they can be implemented.

 The development of CGNS-compliant applications, e.g., grid generators, postprocessors, and the like, has not been a direct undertaking of the CGNS team.
 Rather, it has been the intent to make the attractiveness of interoperable CFD applications, together with general acceptance of the CGNS standard by Boeing, NASA, and others, sufficient to induce applications developers to incorporate CGNS I/O into their offerings.